aAnurag7/stack-assign/README.md

 # Stacking contract

-In this user can stack their token get reward on the basis of there stacking period
+In this user can stack their tokens get reward on the basis of there stacking period